andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Adagi-what Now?</h4>
-During one of the rehearsals, Mark exhibits the posture and facial expression he's is looking for and exclaims,
+During one rehearsal, Mark exhibits the posture and facial expression he's is looking for and exclaims,

 "I feel like Monica Bill Barnes!!"